dyarleniber/next-personal-website/README.md

 # Go into the repository folder
 $ cd next-personal-website

-# Create a new .env.local file based on .env.example and set new values (name, email, GitHub user, DEV Community user, social network links, SendGrid data and Google Tag Manager ID (Optional))
+# Create a new .env.local file based on .env.example and set new values
 $ cp .env.example .env.local

 # Install dependencies